We’ve put together a list of great examples from our customers to help you create an excellent quote that will help your business stand out

 Bring a human angle to your story.
 Include powerful words, feelings or share a personal experience.
 It will make an impression and people will relate and empathise with you.

 Here are two examples:

-"We are delighted to have won the regional finals & be highly commended in the nationals at the Wedding Industry Awards.
-It is a fantastic achievement to be not simply awarded but equally voted for by our happy customers.
+"We are delighted to have won the regional finals & been highly commended in the nationals at the Wedding Industry Awards.
+It is a fantastic achievement to be not simply awarded, but equally voted for by our happy customers.
 We have been successful in our category Finishing Touches for three years running now and to win at the national finals in London has left us over the moon."

 "Handwriting gives physical form to our thoughts and emotions, it is profound how important being able to write well is to our learning journey and future trajectory in life, as strong literacy skills open the doors to a productive economic future."